Burnout for Clinicians: When the Therapist Needs Therapy

 You are trained to recognize the signs.
 You know the research.
 You have probably, at some point, talked to a client about self-care, about the importance of seeking support, about the warning signs of burnout.
 You have the clinical language.
 You have the framework.
 And yet, when it happens to you, you are often the last to see it.

 This is not a failure of intelligence or training.
 It is a structural feature of the helping professions.
 We are trained to be the helper, not the helped.
 We are trained to hold the frame, not to need one.
 We are trained to be the container, not to be contained.
-And so when we need help — when we are the ones who are struggling — we often cannot access the same compassion and clarity we would bring to a client in the same situation.
+And so when we need help.
+When we are the ones who are struggling.
+We often cannot access the same compassion and clarity we would bring to a client in the same situation.

 Phoebe knew, intellectually, that therapists needed therapy.
 She had said this to her students.
 She had believed it, in the abstract.
 She had not, until she came to see me, been able to apply it to herself.
-The belief that she was somehow exempt — that her training protected her, that her self-awareness was sufficient — had kept her from getting help for eighteen months.
+The belief that she was somehow exempt.
+That her training protected her, that her self-awareness was sufficient.
+Had kept her from getting help for eighteen months.

 The Depersonalization Nobody Talks About

-The symptom that brought Phoebe to therapy — the flatness, the going-through-the-motions quality, the ability to perform connection without feeling it — has a clinical name: depersonalization.
+The symptom that brought Phoebe to therapy.
+The flatness, the going-through-the-motions quality, the ability to perform connection without feeling it.
+Has a clinical name: depersonalization.

-The development of a detached, sometimes cynical attitude toward clients — one of the three core components of burnout identified by researcher Christina Maslach, alongside emotional exhaustion and reduced personal accomplishment.
+The development of a detached, sometimes cynical attitude toward clients.
+One of the three core components of burnout identified by researcher Christina Maslach, alongside emotional exhaustion and reduced personal accomplishment.
 Kitchen table translation: It’s not that you stopped caring about your clients as people.
-It’s that the caring has gone offline — the felt sense of it has flattened.
+It’s that the caring has gone offline.
+The felt sense of it has flattened.
 You’re still doing the right things.
 You’re running on procedure instead of presence.
 That’s depersonalization, and it’s treatable.

 We became therapists, social workers, nurses, counselors because we wanted to help.
 Because we had a capacity for empathy and a desire to use it.
 Because we believed that human connection was healing.
-Depersonalization is the erosion of that belief — not as a philosophical position, but as a felt sense.
+Depersonalization is the erosion of that belief.
+Not as a philosophical position, but as a felt sense.
 You still believe, intellectually, that connection is healing.
 You cannot feel it anymore.

 This is not permanent.
 It is a symptom of a nervous system that has been overwhelmed.
 And like all symptoms, it is information: information that something needs to change, that the current arrangement is not sustainable, that you need support.
 This is exactly the kind of information worth bringing to therapy.